The critical importance of plywood in subfloor bases

 The ﬂooring industry invests very heavily and uses the latest technology to produce some highly sophisticated premium quality products, ranging from adhesives and screeds to the actual decorative ﬂoorcovering itself.
 As an integral component of the subﬂoor, plywood really needs to be able to perform reliably alongside some very high value products.

-SP101 is a tailored specification which is produced under very strict control and testing at the factory, but also undergoes further third party testing to give absolute assurance of quality and performance.
+SP101 is a tailored speciﬁcation which is produced under very strict control and testing at the factory, but also undergoes further third-party testing to give absolute assurance of quality and performance in surface applications.

 - thicker outer veneers